vpunugupati/AgenticReportGenerator/AgenticReportGenerator/FinancialReportGenerator/Readme.md

 1. Clone the repository:

 2. Set up environment variables:
-   Create a `.env` file in the root directory and add the following variables:
+   Create a `.env` file in the root directory and add the variables present in sampleenv.env (or) rename sampleenv.env as .env

 3. Build the project: